Terms & Conditions

 - THE PURCHASE PRICE

-- The buyer shall pay the hammer price together with a premium thereon of 19.5% plus VAT on the premium at the rate imposed by law.
+- The buyer shall pay the hammer price together with a premium thereon of 22% plus VAT for catalogued fine art sales and 19.5% plus VAT for general sales, on the premium at the rate imposed by law.

 - VALUE ADDED TAX

 - Value Added Tax on the hammer price is imposed by law on all items affixed with an asterisk or double asterisk.
 Value Added Tax is charged at the appropriate rate prevailing by law at the date of sale and is payable by buyers of relevant Lots.
 (Please refer to "Information for Buyers" for brief explanation of the VAT position).